0xbow-io/asp-aztec-bridge/docs/assets/sequence.md

 2. The ASP Watcher detects the withdrawal event via a state change.
 3. The ASP Record Generator creates a cryptographic record of the state transition.
 The Record is then classified and categorized.
 After categorization, a 256-bit category bitmap is generated.
 4. The category bitmap and the associated record are stored on-chain in the Public Registry contract.
-5. The Privacy Pool Token Portal queries the Public Registry for the record hashes.
+5. The Privacy Pool Portal queries the Public Registry for the record hashes.
 6. The ASP returns a subset of the record hashes.
-7. The Privacy Pool Token Portal requests a compliance proof for the set of returned records.
+7. The Privacy Pool Portal requests a compliance proof for the set of returned records.
 8. The ASP ZKP Generator computes the proof to confirm compliance.
-9. If the proof is non-compliant, the Privacy Pool Token Portal cancels the withdrawal request.
+9. If the proof is non-compliant, the Privacy Pool Portal cancels the withdrawal request.
 10. If the proof is compliant, continue with the withdrawal flow.
 The User creates an auth witness for token burn.
 11. The withdrawal initiation process is then continued for the user to receive the tokens on L1.